Cray-HPE/docs-csm/operations/iuf/workflows/backup.md

 ### 1.1 Slingshot Fabric Manager

 Create a backup of the Slingshot Fabric Manager prior to proceeding with the workflow.
-Refer to the "Backup and Restore Operation of Fabric Configuration" section in the _Slingshot Operations Guide for Customers_ for details on how to perform this operation.
+Refer to the "Backup and Restore Operation of Fabric Configuration" section in the _HPE Slingshot Operations Guide_ for details on how to perform this operation.

 Once this step has completed: